isomerpages/ogp-isomer/_when-to-use-isomer/What are the use cases for Isomer?.md

 - User authentification where users have to 'log in' to the service
 - Website content that can be personalised and interacted with by users to obtain customised information.
 - Any calls to a database for storing or retrieving information using an API or any form of server-side processing.
-- Specialised widgets such as calculators or maps.
+- Use of Javascript or animations
-	- The exception is being able to embed certain services and tools such as FormSG forms and CheckFirst checkers.
-Isomer also allows chatbots such as VICA or AskJamie.
-These are managed and configured outside of IsomerCMS.
+- Specialised widgets such as custom calculators or maps.
+Isomer does however allow for some [advanced integrations]().

 **Common use cases include:**